anantgarg/kudos/install.md

 4. Enter a name e.g. "Kudos for YourSite"
 5. Enter your site URL
 6. Go to the app dashboard and copy App ID & App Secret into the config.php file
+7. Click on Facebook option in the Connect tab and follow the onscreen instructions

+# Zendesk integration

+1. Click on Zendesk option in the Connect tab
+2. Enter a name for your new channel
+3. Add your login email (used for logging into Zendesk)
+4. Find your API key in Settings -> Channels -> API
+5. Enter your Zendesk URL e.g. "yoursite.zendesk.com"

+# Cron job

+1. Run yoursite.com/kudos/cron once every day to pull the latest feeds
+2. For the first time, you can also run it manually